This section contains some further programs which do some important manipulations

 For the new magnetic site the program

-pointc is used by makenn with option -d to calculate derivatives
+pointc is used by makenn with option -d to calculate derivatives which are inserted as interaction

 parameters between MODULE=phonon and MODULE=so1ion sites.